wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/transition-from-azure.md

 The services are now in place for clients to use the unified sensitivity labels and label policies from the Microsoft 365 compliance center.
 Users still need a client with awareness of the unified sensitivity labels and policies.
 Windows users will either use the built-in client or install the unified labeling client following the selection guidance covered earlier in this module.

-There are two options for installing the Azure Information Protection unified labeling client, if required:
+There are two options for installing the Azure Information Protection unified labeling client, if necessary:

 Running the executable (EXE) version of the client is the recommended installation method.
 It can be configured to run in interactive mode or silent mode.
 It has the most flexibility and it is recommended because the installer checks for many of the prerequisites and can install any that are missing.